 With a low-access door allowing easy entry and exit, the choice of walk-in baths includes models with an integral lift that will lower you into a lying-down position and others that allow you to sit upright in a deeper bath while saving water.

 All walk-in baths from EA Mobility can be fitted with Air Spa massage therapy, chromotherapy and Bluetooth sound systems to enhance your bathing experience.

 What’s the most suitable product for me?

 Choosing the best product for your situation can sometimes be difficult as almost every website or mobility store you visit has a different range of products and a list of reasons why you should buy them.

 At EA Mobility we approach our client’s needs differently.
-We like to start with one of our home assessors visiting you in the comfort of your home, where they can assess your mobility issues and see what changes may be needed to your bathroom.
+We like to start with one of our home assessors visiting you and assessing your mobility requirements.

-This is not a heavily disguised sales pitch: it is entirely free and you will be under no obligation to use EA Mobility for your bathroom adaptation.
+This is entirely free and you will be under no obligation to use EA Mobility for your bathroom adaptation.
 Our advice and recommendations will be completely unbiased and professional, drawing on our extensive knowledge of the challenges and requirements that are unique to every kind of disability.

 If you would like a visit from one of our home assessors, please call us on 0800 468 1023 or fill out our online contact form and we will respond promptly.